Implementation of the Clarified Standards

 The level of effort that is needed for successful implementation should not be underestimated.
 It is, therefore, particularly important to take action at the earliest opportunity to deal with all aspects of implementation.
 This includes education, continuing professional development courses, and appropriate adjustments to current audit programs and procedures.
 Successful implementation of the clarified standards will depend upon the level of preparation when the new standards come into effect.

-For an overview and guide to the resources that have been developed to support implementation of the clarified ISAs, click here.
+The IAASB has created an overview and guide to the resources that have been developed to support implementation of the clarified ISAs.

 Momentum of Adoption and Implementation Efforts

-This table has been compiled as of May 17, 2013 from publicly available information about adoption status in different jurisdictions, and from information provided to IFAC Staff by national auditing standards setters.
+This table has been compiled as of November 17, 2015, from publicly available information about adoption status in different jurisdictions and from information provided to IFAC Staff by national auditing standards setters.
 It is included for illustrative purposes only and may not be complete or up-to-date.
-Jurisdictionss that have adopted or plan to adopt the clarified standards who are not listed on this table are encouraged to inform IFAC of their adoption and implementation plans, including the timing of such plans, by emailing clarifiedISAs@ifac.org.
+Jurisdictions that have adopted or plan to adopt the clarified standards who are not listed on this table are encouraged to inform IFAC of their adoption and implementation plans, including the timing of such plans.

 Trinidad and Tobago